Subhodip1307/Devils_Pages/README.md

 > <a href="https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/install-and-setup/installation/">cloudflare</a>

 # Usage
-Still working on the project please wait and come after 1 week from today.
+Still working on the project please wait .
 Thanking you